-Keystroke: r from Global menu.
+Keystroke: none; select from menu.

 (See also: Working with Word for Windows)

 The Word Importer dialog allows you to control specific aspects of how DBT handles the import of Microsoft Word files.
 All options except one are check boxes.

 Transcribe Courier to CBC: Any text in Courier font will be automatically marked as a run of Computer Braille Code when this item is checked.